 The Bad Apple

 Looking for a local spot to grab a burger and a beer with friends?
 If you’re in Ravenswood, go to The Bad Apple.
-Keep things simple with their regular Bad Apple burger, or try something more creative like a Chupacabra with goat chile or a Grizzly Adams topped with braised short rib and jalapeño.
+Keep things simple with their regular Bad Apple burger, or try something more creative like a Slow Burn with sauteed spicy chilies or a Tomorrow Never Dies with bone marrow and black truffle aioli.
 This place is consistently busy, so prepare to wait (there’s a large bar area where you can do that).